 - Dr. Frosch is the author of the chapters on the nervous system in "Robbins and Cotran's Pathologic Basis of Disease" (8th edition) and "Robbins Basic Pathology" (8th edition)

 - Drs.
-Louis and Frosch are co-authors of the forth-coming "Non-neoplastic diseases of the central nervous system" in the AFIP/ARP series of fascicles.
+Louis and Frosch are co-authors of "Non-Neoplastic Diseases of the Central Nervous System" in the AFIP/ARP series of fascicles.

-The Molecular Neuro-Oncology Laboratory consists of three principal investigators (Drs.
-Louis, Stemmer-Rachamimov and Nutt) in approximately 2500 square feet of laboratory space on the 6th floor of Building 149 on the MGH-East campus in Charlestown.
+The Molecular Neuro-Oncology Laboratory consists of two principal investigators (Drs.
+Louis and Stemmer-Rachamimov) in approximately 2500 square feet of laboratory space on the 6th floor of Building 149 on the MGH-East campus in Charlestown.
 The Laboratory is part of the Molecular Pathology Unit, which consists of nine principal investigators in approximately 15,000 square feet of laboratory and support space on the 6th and 7th floors of this building.
 The laboratories provide state-of-the-art facilities for research, including dark rooms, cold rooms, radioactivity rooms, cell culture rooms, reading rooms with current journals, seminar rooms and computer facilities.

-The neurodegenerative disease investigators from the Neuropathology Service are located in Building 114 — located a block away from Building 149 in Charlestown and home to the MassGeneral Institute for Neurodegenerative Diseases, a group of 27 investigators and nearly 200 staff — all focused on neurodegenerative diseases.
+The neurodegenerative disease investigators from the Neuropathology Service are located in Building 114 — located a block away from Building 149 in Charlestown and home to the MassGeneral Institute for Neurodegenerative Diseases, a group of 20 investigators and additional laboratory staff — all focused on neurodegenerative diseases.
 Dr. Frosch's laboratory occupies 750 square feet in this building.
 Additionally, the Advanced Tissue Resource Center of the Harvard Center for Neurodegeneration and Repair with multiple laser capture microdissection units and real time PCR facilities, which Dr. Frosch oversees, is also located within this building.

 The Neuropathology Core of the Massachusetts Alzheimer Disease Research Center, an NIA-funded program since 1984, is also based in Building 114.
 Currently directed by Dr. Frosch after many years of service in this role from Dr. Hedley-Whyte, the ADRC has a brain cutting room and histology laboratory (320 square feet) as well as office space and extensive room for freezers and tissue storage.
 This space also serves as the Neuropathology Core for the MGH/MIT Udall Center for Excellence in Parkinson Disease Research, banking brains from patients with Parkinson disease and other Lewy Bodies diseases.